entekadesign/kobold-alarm-clock-card/README.md

 description: ""
 ```

+Then, create a switch in the same way as above, this time associating with it the script just created, and add the entity ID of the switch as the value of your `alarm_entity_local` entry.

 ### Debug

 Some debugging information can be logged in the HA system log by adding a `debug` entry to your lovelace configuration: